paige-marie/cs457_Project/README.md

 Sent by the indicating that an error has occured.
 Contains the error code of the type of error that has occured and the message associated with the error.

+## State Management
+The server maintains state for both the connections to it and the currently running game.

+**Server State:**
+* The connections that are not currently involved in a game
+* The number of connections that have completed registration and are ready to be added to a game.
+When this is 2, the game starts.

+**Game State:**
+* The connections of the players playing the game
+* Whose turn it currently is
+* The state of the board.

+The server makes the player’s moves on the board, updating the board state and checking if the moving is a winning one.
+If it is, the players are notified, their connections are closed, and the server returns to a waiting-for-players state.
+If not, the server communicates the move to the other player so they can make their move.

 ## Technologies used:
 * Python